ivanlp10n2/ELK/README.md

 ## ELK (in progress)

-PoC for **_centralized logging_** using Logstash + Elastic Search + Kibana
+PoC for **_centralized logging_** using Filebeat + Logstash + Elastic Search + Kibana

-It will be built using two images of the same application -> demo-one

 ## Building idea
 This centralized logging will run in Docker containers with docker-compose

 - app: logging api.
 - logging: customizations for logging.
+- filebeat: shipping logs from stdout to logstash
-- logstash: engine for log consuming and storing in nosql database.
+- logstash: consuming logs, filter and save with indexes.
-- elastic-search: save files created by logstash and gathered by kibana.
+- elasticsearch: store documents.
 - kibana: dashboard with filter options.

 ## Run